MicrosoftDocs/cpp-docs.tr-tr/docs/data/oledb/cdynamicaccessor-class.md

 ### <a name="remarks"></a>Açıklamalar

-Bir yer işaretini almak için `DBPROP_IRowsetLocate` VARIANT_TRUE ayarlamanız gerekir.
+`DBPROP_IRowsetLocate`Bir yer işaretini almak için VARIANT_TRUE olarak ayarlamanız gerekir.

 ## <a name="cdynamicaccessorgetcolumncount"></a><a name="getcolumncount"></a>CDynamicAccessor:: GetColumnCount